 Now, you invested a lot of time shooting, thinking and composing your images.
 But, your Images have large file size and each image you upload to your website will impact the website’s load time.

 The most commons formats we are used to managing are JPG (JPEG) or PNG files.
+To really optimize images and don’t loose quality we need to know the pros and cons of all the image formats.
+Let’s start with the most common and used.

 - JPGs are usually the best format for photographs and the most known format.